alrafiabdullah/deployment/README.md

 # deployment

-This is my first Django site deployment in pythonanywhere.com
+This is my first Django site deployment in pythonanywhere.com;
+It has only the login and logout functionality.
+I used SQlite3 database here.

-<a href="http://alrafi.pythonanywhere.com/">Click Here</a>
+<a href="http://alrafi.pythonanywhere.com/">Click Here</a> to check the website.